isomerpages/iras-taxacademy/_executive-tax-programmes/4-goods-and-services-tax.md

 [Registration Form](https://form.gov.sg/5e74346dca6a01001185b7c2){:target="_blank"} - [Details]({{"/files/executive-tax-programmes/income-tax/ETP L1 GST 1-2020.pdf"}}){:target="_blank"}

-Registration is OPEN for intake 1/2020.
+Registration is CLOSED for intake 1/2020.

 The next intake for this course will be in Sep 2020.
 Registration will be available eight weeks prior to the course commencement date.